anthony-meza/PhaseScrambledCorrelations/README.md

 # PhaseScrambledCorrelations

-This module implements a non-parametric correlation test that utilizes randomly generated time series with the appropriate power spectra (Ebisuzaki, 1997).
+This Python package implements a non-parametric correlation test that utilizes randomly generated time series with the appropriate power spectra (Ebisuzaki, 1997).
 The correlation test is applied here both to instantaneous and lagged correlations.

 ## Installation